-a.
+- a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
-If so, specifically describe.

-No buildings or structures on site.

-b.
+If so, specifically describe. - A standard residential building on adjacent property was built in approximately 1920 and may potentially be historic.
+The building appears to be in fair to poor condition - b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
 Please list any professional studies conducted at the site to identify such resources.